 After we consume ALA, it is converted in our livers into longer-chain more bioavailable and anti-inflammatory omega-3 fatty acids.
 See Figure 1.

 Figure 1: Metabolism of Omega-3 and Omega-6 Fatty Acids.

 Many vegetable oils contain ALA, and so does Ahiflower.
-In contrast to other plant-based ALA sources like flaxseed or chia seed oil, Ahiflower also contains a less well-known but crucial omega-3 fatty acid: Stearidonic acid (SDA).
+In contrast to other plant-based ALA sources like flaxseed or chia seed oil, Ahiflower also contains another crucial omega-3 fatty acid: Stearidonic acid (SDA).
 SDA is also converted by the body into longer-chain omega-3’s like EPA, yet this conversion is up to 4 times more efficient than with flaxseed oil.

-Omega-6 fatty acids, notably the most common form linoleic acid (LA), are also essential in a healthy diet.
-Unlike omega 3’s, however, their excessive consumption — out of balance with essential omega-3 fatty acids — has an overall pro-inflammatory effect on the body.
+Omega-6 fatty acids are also essential in a healthy diet.
+Unlike omega 3’s, their excessive consumption has an overall pro-inflammatory effect on the body.
 This is especially true when we consume excess high-LA oils via deep-fried and other highly processed foods that contain little or no omega-3’s.
 To their credit, high LA oils like sunflower and safflower oils boost good cholesterol (HDL) and lower the bad ones (LDL).
-But again, balance is the key.
+But balance is the key.

 Ahiflower’s producers, Natures Crops International, have insisted on leading the scientific understanding of Ahiflower oil’s safety and efficacy in people.
 In 2016 and 2017, two randomized human clinical trials were conducted in healthy men and women.
 The first trial proved that Ahiflower oil was safe at high intake levels (>9 g/day) and converted readily to circulating EPA far more efficiently than flaxseed oil.